tmzh/tmzh.github.io/_posts/2021-09-16-using-hugging-face-transformers-on-aws-sagemaker.md

 classifier('We are very happy to show you the 🤗 Transformers library.')
 ```

-The first argument is a HuggingFace NLP task, in this case it is `sentiment analysis`.
+The first argument is a Hugging Face NLP task, in this case it is `sentiment analysis`.
 Some of the supported tasks are:
 * Sequence Classification
 * Sentiment Analysis
 * Question Answering